 I am now focused on what my ideal client wants and needs and actually help more people in my unique way.

 So today, I am here helping people find the joy in eating and peace with their body whilst focusing on the important things in their life, who want to reconnect with your internal body cues to improve their relationship with your food and body AND overcome their confidence and mindset issues associated with food and their body to make lasting change.

 I do what I do, as it lights me up.
 I’ve realised when I get goosebumps during my work (my clients hear about this!), it’s a sign that a transformation of some kind is taking place within my client.
 I love witnessing this.
 It truly inspires me.
 This work definitely goes both ways.

-So this is my story about my observation growing up in the dance space, the struggles as a new dietitian and how overcame them to get to a compassionate place where I am inspiring people to trust themselves and overcome their food and their body issues.
-So this is why I do what I do and I love it!
+So, this is my story about my observation growing up in the dance space, the struggles as a new dietitian and how overcame them to get to a compassionate place where I am inspiring people to trust themselves and overcome their food and their body issues.
+This is why I do what I do and I love it!

 Connect with me.
 I’ll show you that changing your dietary and lifestyle behaviours will have a positive effect on your health and quality of life.

 I’d love to help you non-diet and improve your relationship with food and your body whilst focusing on the important things in your life.

 Natalie Thompson is a non-diet Accredited Practising Dietitian in Cairns.

 Natalie is passionate about inspiring people to make positive behaviour changes and has a special interest in helping people to stop the struggle with food and their bodies so they can live a healthier and happier life.

 Natalie has landed coverage across a range of online media outlets, including, Daily Mail Australia, Daily Mail UK and Mamamia, and has a range of products and ebooks for sale internationally including 30 Days to a Better Relationship With Food and Body.